Solitaire: History

-Patience is probably of German or Scandinavian origin, the earliest records appearing in there in the late 1700s and early 1800s.
+Solitaire is probably of German or Scandinavian origin, the earliest records appearing in there in the late 1700s and early 1800s.
 The game became popular in France in the early 19th century, reaching Britain and America in the latter half.
-The earliest known description of a game of patience appeared in the 1783 edition of the German game anthology Das neue Königliche L'Hombre-Spiel, where it is called Patience and describes a game between two players playing alternately.
+The earliest known description of a game of solitaire appeared in the 1783 edition of the German game anthology Das neue Königliche L'Hombre-Spiel, where it is called Patience and describes a game between two players playing alternately.
 Before this, there were no literary mentions of such games in large game compendia such as Charles Cotton's The Compleat Gamester (1674) and Abbé Bellecour's Academie des Jeux (1674).
-Books were also reported to appear in Sweden and Russia in the early 1800s and the earliest book of patience games was published in Russia in 1826.
+Books were also reported to appear in Sweden and Russia in the early 1800s and the earliest book of solitaires was published in Russia in 1826.
 More followed, especially in Sweden.
-There are additional references to Patience in French literature.
+There are additional references to solitaire in French literature.

-Patience was first mentioned in literature shortly after cartomantic layouts were developed circa 1765, suggesting a connection between the two.
+Solitaire was first mentioned in literature shortly after cartomantic layouts were developed circa 1765, suggesting a connection between the two.
 This theory is supported by the name of the game in Danish and Norwegian, kabal(e).
 An 1895 account describes a variant of the game exclusively used for cartomancy.

-The first collection of patience card games in the English language is often attributed to Lady Adelaide Cadogan through her Illustrated Games of Patience, published in about 1870 and reprinted several times.
+The first collection of solitaires in the English language is often attributed to Lady Adelaide Cadogan through her Illustrated Games of Patience, published in about 1870 and reprinted several times.
 (Note: Cadogan's 2nd edition is dated 1874.)
 However, a lost book called Patience by 'Perseverance', a pseudonym for William Henry Cremer, was published in London in 1860 and is listed in bibliographies.

 The earliest American treatise is Patience: A Series of Games with Cards by Ednah Dow Littlehale Cheney (1869), which was followed in 1870 by Patience: A Series of Thirty Games with Cards, and later Dick's Games of Patience (1883).

-More books on patience were written towards the end of the 19th century and into the early 20th century.
+More books on solitaire were written towards the end of the 19th century and into the early 20th century.
 The most prolific and original author was Mary Whitmore Jones whose first book, Games of Patience for One or More Players, appeared in 1888 and was followed by four more volumes by 1900 and another two entitled New Games of Patience by 1911.
 Together her works contain around 250 different games.
-Other authors of books on patience included H. E. Jones (a.k.a.
+Other authors of books on solitaire included H. E. Jones (a.k.a.
 Cavendish), Angelo Lewis (a.k.a.
 Professor Hoffmann), Basil Dalton, Ernest Bergholt and "Tarbart".

-In the early 20th century, the name "solitaire" became established in North America; "patience" continues to be used elsewhere in the world.

 Overview

-Patience or card solitaire games are usually intended for a single player, although a small number have been designed for two and, in rare cases, three or even four players.
+Solitaires are usually intended for a single player, although a small number have been designed for two and, in rare cases, three or even four players.
 They are games of skill or chance or a combination of the two.
-There are three classes of patience grouped by aim or object.
+There are three classes of solitaire grouped by aim or object.